Lumut Naval Base: Training centre

 In 1977, the Royal Malaysian Navy sent officers to three nations' navy forces, the United Kingdom, France, and West Germany, to visit naval training centres.
 During their visits, the Royal Malaysian Navy expressed interest in the maritime tactics training and plans to build one in Lumut.
 Aside from the tactics centre, the Royal Malaysian Navy is also constructing a basic boot camp here.

 The training centre received its first batch of recruits for basic training on 14 January 1980.

 1980–1990s

 The RMN headquarters are relocating to Lumut

-On 9 September 1984, the Royal Malaysian Navy HQ in Woodland Naval Base began relocating to Lumut Naval Base after 9 years of construction.
+On 9 September 1984, the Royal Malaysian Navy HQ in Woodlands Naval Base began relocating to Lumut Naval Base after 9 years of construction.
 The relocations were marked by a ceremony in accordance with Royal Navy customs.
 Captain Khoo Tee Chuan, then Commander of Navy Fleet Material Support, led the ceremony by boarding the KD Hang Tuah, which was decked out in all Royal Malaysian Navy unit colours.